The Supreme Court decision in South Dakota v. Wayfair made the out-of-state vendor provisions of Act 134 of 2016 effective.

 (I) by the display of advertisements in this State;

 (II) by the distribution of catalogues, periodicals, advertising flyers, or other advertising by means of print, radio, or television media; or

 (III) by mail, Internet, telephone, computer database, cable, optic, cellular, or other communication systems, for the purpose of effecting sales of tangible personal property; and

-(ii) has either made sales from outside this State to destinations within this State of at least $100,000.00, or totaling at least 200 individual sales transactions, during any 12-month period preceding the monthly period with respect to which that person's liability for tax under this chapter is determined,
+(ii) has either made sales from outside this State to destinations within this State of at least $100,000.00, or totaling at least 200 individual sales transactions, during the 12-month period preceding the monthly period with respect to which that person's liability for tax under this chapter is determined.

 Learn more about sales and use tax, and how to register for a business tax account.